Gas and electricity standing charges explained

 Prices change quarterly in January, April, July and October.
 Check out our average bill guide for the latest rates.

 When you compare energy suppliers check the prices for gas and electricity unit rates and standing charges.
-If you’re going direct to the supplier also check that your quote is based on the same annual consumption as often suppliers use different assumptions to generate quotes.
+If you’re going direct to the supplier, also check that your quote is based on the same annual consumption as often suppliers use different assumptions to generate quotes.

-British Gas comparison.
 British Gas home gas and electric quotes

 Do I pay a standing charge with prepayment meters?